domagojk/scalable-arhitecture/README.md

 If you wish to solve the challenge by yourself, feel free to post an issue with your solution featuring the library of your choice.

+## Goal of the project
+Imagine you are the lead developer for a web application similar to facebook (currently focused only on frontend).

+Hundreds of employees in the company depend on you to make an arhitecture where "senior" or "junior" developers can contribute to the project.
+To make it more interesting, it's also required to make a public API which would be used for creating plugins.

+It's obvious that we need good modular arhitecture which scales well.

+Every module should be powerful enough to create any feature but also isolated enough so that you don't need to waste much time on integrating that module in the system.

+But, in order to do this, we must first define what does it mean for an application to be scalable.

 ## Scalability Index
-The goal is to create a scalabale frontend architecture.
-But, in order to do this, we must first define what does it mean for an application to be scalable.

 Personally, I'm not aware of any clear way for determening application scalability (if there is one, please let me know).

 So, I'm now going to define my own.

-It is based on my personal experience and relatively old [article](https://addyosmani.com/largescalejavascript) from Addy Osmany and even older [presentation](https://www.youtube.com/watch?v=b5pFv9NB9fs) of Nicholas Zakas.
+It is based on my personal experience and relatively old articles from Addy Osmany ([article](https://addyosmani.com/largescalejavascript)) and Nicholas Zakas ([presentation](https://www.youtube.com/watch?v=b5pFv9NB9fs)).

 Basically the application should be created as a set of components, and the part of the application connecting them together should be as small as possible.

-Note that a term "component" (sometimes called "module") indicates an isolated part of the application.
+Note that a term "component" (module) indicates an isolated part of the application.
 It's a broader concept than "React component".
 I had deliberately chosen the same term, because they could have a parent-child relationship similar to a React hierarchy and a React component itself is... well - a component, but only for a presentational part of the app (view).

 ```
                       c(reusability) * c(independence) * c(testability)